pjdijxhoorn/Milestone-project-3/readme.md

 View the live website here. [link](https://bbq-with-friends.herokuapp.com/)

 This is a website for finding, making, sharing and storing BBQ recipes.
-On top of that the site gives users the ability to interact with each other by sending messages to each other. to make it easier to find back those great recipes  you can store your favourite recipes. the website is designed to work on phone tablet and pc.
+On top of that the site gives users the ability to interact with each other by sending messages to one other.
+You can store your favourite recipes to make it easier to find back those great recipes. the website is designed to work on phone tablet and pc.
 The website isn't designed with a particuliar device in mind.
-However searching and storing is most handy on pc because you can oversee all the recipes better. when you are BBQ-ing you don't want to drag a pc around because of this the website is made in a way so you can see the recipes in full screen on tablet and phone.
+However searching and storing is the preferred method on pc because you can oversee all the recipes better. when you are BBQ-ing you don't want to drag a pc around because of this the website is made in a way so you can see the recipes in full screen on tablet and phone.

 ![A image that shows how the website looks on different devices.](static/images/responsive.PNG)